 Kristin Neff, PhD

-Kristin Neff, PhD, is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.
-She is a pioneer in the field of self-compassion research, conducting the first empirical studies on self-compassion over a decade ago.
+Kristin Neff is currently an Associate Professor of Educational Psychology at the University of Texas at Austin.
+She is a pioneer in the field of self-compassion research, conducting the first empirical studies on self-compassion over fifteen years ago.
 In addition to writing numerous academic articles and book chapters on the topic, she is author of the book "Self-Compassion: The Proven Power of Being Kind to Yourself," released by William Morrow.
-In conjunction with her colleague Dr. Chris Germer, she has developed an empirically supported eight-week training program called Mindful Self-Compassion, which is taught by thousands of teachers worldwide, and the Mindful Self-Compassion Workbook is now available by Guilford, as well as Teaching the Mindful Self-Compassion Program: A Guide for Professionals.
+In conjunction with her colleague Dr. Chris Germer, she has developed an empirically supported training program called Mindful Self-Compassion, which is taught by thousands of teachers worldwide.
+The Mindful Self-Compassion Workbook is now available by Guilford, as well as Teaching the Mindful Self-Compassion Program: A Guide for Professionals.
 For more information on self-compassion, including a self-compassion test, research articles, practices, and Dr. Neff's teaching schedule, go to www.self-compassion.org.